 The ATX Theatre logo captures the atmosphere of theatrical Austin, filled with various voices and stage stories.
 More than 80 groups unite, creating a space for creativity, dialogue, and bright performances, forming a rich theatrical culture of the city.

 Founded in the early 2000s, ATX Theatre began when local Austin theater professionals saw a need to better coordinate theatrical events in their city.
 Initially, a small collective of independent groups formed to share challenges and improve the theater scene.
-They created a shared event calendar, solving the issue of overlapping productions and fostering cooperation among companies.
+They created a shared event calendar, resolving overlapping productions and fostering cooperation among companies.
 Soon after, the collective launched its first website, quickly becoming the go-to resource for Austin’s performing arts information and ticket purchases.
-As Austin’s theater community expanded, ATX Theatre evolved, hosting regular meetings where theater representatives could collaborate and plan joint projects.
-By the early 2010s, membership had grown to include more than fifty theater companies, focusing increasingly on promoting local talent and building new audiences.
+As Austin’s theater community expanded, ATX Theatre evolved to host regular meetings where theater representatives could collaborate and plan joint projects.
+By the early 2010s, membership had grown to include more than fifty theater companies, with an increasing focus on promoting local talent and building new audiences.
 The organization’s success attracted even greater participation; by the 2020s, it represented approximately 80 theater groups.
 ATX Theatre continues to thrive, enhance its services, and support Austin’s diverse and energetic cultural scene.

 Meaning and History